Water scarcity in India: Establish new ministry through department reorganization

-Ganga River cleaning programs
+River Ganges cleaning programs

 The Ganges, a popular holy river in India, feeds millions of people in North India.
 Despite the heavy reliance of public life on the river, it was named as one of the 10 most dangerous rivers in the world in 2007 due to water pollution.

-The first Ganga river cleaning program (Ganga Action Plan) was started in 1985 with an aim to tackle the problem of excessive water pollution in the river.
+The first Ganges cleaning program (Ganga Action Plan) was started in 1985 with an aim to tackle the problem of excessive water pollution in the river.
 The program was gradually expanded to look after the other rivers in India as well.
 Over the past 20 years, over £100m has been spent to mitigate the effect of industrial pollution on rivers and other water bodies.
 However, the Ganga Action Plan has not shown any significant results over the years.
-In 2018, the Central Pollution Control Board and National Green Tribunal of India reported that only 7% of the water region in Ganga River is drinkable and only about 10% of the water can be used for bathing.
+In 2018, the Central Pollution Control Board and National Green Tribunal of India reported that only 7% of the water region in the River Ganges is drinkable and only about 10% of the water can be used for bathing.

-To combat the problem of government incompetence in solving the water crisis, the Modi government announced that it will be launching new projects with more investment along with formulating new policies to manage the pollution in Ganga and other rivers in India.
+To combat the problem of government incompetence in solving the water crisis, the Modi government announced that it will be launching new projects with more investment along with formulating new policies to manage the pollution in the Ganges and other rivers in India.